jl88s/jl88s/README.md

   ⚡ ***Fun fact***: Did you know....
 That **California** (*USA*) has the tallest mountain in all of the lower *48 States*.
 South on the **Sierra Nevadas**, **Mt.
 Whitney** has an elevation of ***14,505*** feet!
 <br />

-  💬 Ask me about anything I'm friendly, I swear.
+  💬 Ask me about anything I'm friendly, I swear 🧟‍♂️.
 <br />

   📫 ***How to reach me***: click the *Gmail* link up top or message me through *social media*.